dinhngtu/code-collab/README.md

 This repository is a fork of the original repository aimed at providing collaborative editing for code-server.

 The following changes will have to be done:
-- [ ] Fixes (the original code still has a few problems, like it not working on windows, text updates only working from Atom not from VSCode and so on)
+- [x] Fixes (the original code still has a few problems, like it not working on windows, text updates only working from Atom not from VSCode and so on)
+- [ ] Writing automated tests
 - [ ] Porting to code-server if necessary
 - [ ] Hosting the teletype server inside code-server
 - [ ] Automatic connection to code-server and automatic session creation and joining if the same file is edited.